tdambrin/sp-graph-api/README.md

 - [x] Transparent edges on stars
 - [x] Fix backbone transparent from track -> done in frontend
 - [x] Random color for star groups
-- [ ] node size linear to popularity
+- [ ] Node size linear to popularity
 - [ ] Prune graph with depth on delete

 # Version 0.6 - Enable graph ops